AndreiRegiani/falcon-jsonify/README.md

 ```python
 value = req.get_json('my_field')  # required field
 ```
-* Response `400 Bad Request` is returned if field does not exist in the request body.
+* Raises response `400 Bad Request` if field does not exist in the request body (JSON).
 * Full deserialized dict can be accesed at `req.json` *(without validations)*, e.g. `req.json['my_field']`.